VividCortex/johnny-deps/README.md

 5. Commit, push and send Pull Request

 Because this is a VividCortex internal tool that we're sharing publicly, we may not want to implement some features or fixes.
-One of the original authors maintains a [fork](https://github.com/pote/johnny-deps) that might have additional features.

 ### TODO